Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 3.1 The Board of Trustees is responsible for:

-1. understanding and upholding the Health and Safety - Employees policy; and
+1. understanding and upholding the Health and Safety - Employees (Workers) policy; and

 3.2 The Director of Education is responsible for:

-1. implementing and operationalizing the Health and Safety – Employees policy;
+1. implementing and operationalizing the Health and Safety – Employees (Workers) policy;

-2. ensuring every precaution reasonable in the circumstances is taken for the protection of an employee;
+2. ensuring every precaution reasonable in the circumstances is taken for the protection of a worker;

-3. ensuring all employees, through supervisors, principals and managers, are provided with ongoing information and training on safe work practices;
+3. ensuring all workers, through supervisors are provided with ongoing information and training on safe work practices;

-4. ensuring information, procedures and required training for employees are developed in consultation with the multi-workplace Joint Occupational Health and Safety Committee; and
+4. ensuring information, procedures and required training for workers are developed in consultation with the multi-workplace Joint Occupational Health and Safety Committee; and

-5. ensuring the Health and Safety – Employees policy and procedure is posted in all workplaces.
+5. ensuring the Health and Safety - Employees (Workers) policy and procedure and information required to be posted pursuant to OHSA is readily accessible to workers.

 3.3 Associate Directors, Coordinating Superintendents and Superintendents are responsible for:

-1. supporting the implementation of the Health and Safety – Employees policy and procedure.
+1. supporting the implementation of the Health and Safety - Employees (Workers) policy and procedure.

 3.4 Supervisors are responsible for:

-1. ensuring employees comply with the health and safety policy, procedures and programs;
+1. ensuring workers comply with the health and safety policy, procedures and programs;

-2. taking every precaution reasonable in the circumstances for the protection of an employee by informing employees of hazard(s) in the workplace and taking prompt corrective action should a hazard arise;
+2. taking every precaution reasonable in the circumstances for the protection of an worker by informing workers of hazard(s) in the workplace, investigating and acting upon concerns brought forward by employees, and taking prompt corrective action should a health and safety concern arise;

-3. ensuring employees are provided with ongoing information and training in safe work practices; and
+3. ensuring workers are provided with ongoing information and training in safe work practices; and

-4. ensuring the Health and Safety – Employees policy and procedure is posted in their workplace.
+4. ensuring the Health and Safety - Employees (Workers) policy and procedure is posted in their workplace.

-1. immediately reporting to their supervisor any safety hazards of which they become aware; and
+1. immediately reporting to their supervisor any health and safety concerns of which they become aware; and

 2. making health and safety a part of their daily activity and work routine.